Some states hit pause, others press on amid spike in virus | WTOP

 Republican Gov. Doug Ducey has given assurances the health care system can handle it, and Arizona Health Director Dr. Cara Christ said: “We are not going to be able to stop the spread, and so we can’t stop living as well.”

-Even California, the site nearly three months ago of the nation’s first statewide stay-at-home order, entered the most expansive phase of its gradual reopening Friday, though its daily average of new cases is up by more than 600 from a week ago.

-Wineries in California started uncorking their bottles and welcoming people back to their tasting rooms, and hotels, zoos, museums and aquariums were also allowed to reopen.
+California, which implemented the country’s first statewide stay-at-home order, entered the most expansive phase of its gradual reopening Friday.
+Wineries started uncorking their bottles and welcoming people back to their tasting rooms, and hotels, zoos, museums and aquariums were also allowed to reopen.
 San Francisco restaurants resumed outdoor dining, and the San Diego Zoo opened on a limited basis.

+Cases are rising as the state expands testing, but health officials say key metrics to watch are the positivity rate among those tested and hospitalizations, and both have remained relatively steady in recent weeks as businesses gradually reopened.
+The state has “guardrails and cautions” in place that give officials confidence to continue reopening, said Mark Ghaly, the state’s health and human services secretary.

+Health officials in Oklahoma warned Friday that a spike in coronavirus cases in the Tulsa area is linked to indoor events and people who attend such gatherings should take health precautions.
+Tulsa Health Department spokesperson Leanne Stephens said an undetermined number of cases were linked to two recent indoor gatherings but declined to name them.

 So far, only a small number of governors have shown a willingness to retreat, or at least hit pause.